mguid73/MEGPuritz_Lab_Notebook/README.md

 The notebook is platformed on GitHub and is directly linked to GitHub repositories that contain further details than will be presented in notebook posts.
 The notebook and repositories are dynamic real-time documents.

+## Credit:
-* Credit: This notebook is built with Jekyll Now forked from Barry Clark https://github.com/barryclark/jekyll-now and improved with edited material from a variety of online lab notebook layouts.
+* This notebook is built with Jekyll Now forked from Hollie Putnam that was forked from Barry Clark https://github.com/barryclark/jekyll-now and improved with edited material from a variety of online lab notebook layouts.
 Thanks to all.